Michael Singh: Early life

 Rupert Sookman was born on February 25, 1945, in Trinidad and Tobago, one of seven children born to Indo-Trinidadian and Tobagonian parents.
-Little is known of his upbringing, but after finishing high school, he worked as an elementary and high school teacher before he and his family moved to Denver, Colorado, to avoid discrimination from the majority ethnic African population in Trinidad and Tobago.
+Little is known of his upbringing, but after finishing high school, he worked as an elementary and high school teacher before he and his family moved to Denver, Colorado, to avoid discrimination from the black population in Trinidad and Tobago.
 Shortly after the move, Sookman enlisted in the United States Army and fought during the Vietnam War, but was honorably discharged and returned to Denver, where he opened a clothing store.
 He later re-enlisted in the Army, but later left as he had difficulties adjusting and because his business had failed, leaving him without an income.
-Sookman then moved to Los Angeles, California, and changed his name to Michael Herbert Singh, but the exact date or reason for the name change is unclear.
+Sookman then moved to Los Angeles, California, and changed his name to Michael Herbert Singh.

 Murders

 Candace Starr

 Sometime in 1975, Singh began a relationship with 16-year-old Candace Lynn Starr, but it was quickly soured by his violent behavior towards her and she eventually dumped him.
-Angered by this, he kidnapped her at gunpoint from her home in Los Angeles on September 21, dragging her into his van while Starr's two younger sisters watched in horror.
+Angered by this, he kidnapped her at gunpoint from her home in Los Angeles on September 21, dragging her into his van while Starr's two younger sisters watched.
 For the next few days, Singh kept his ex-girlfriend as a hostage until they eventually wound up at a convenience store in Gallup, New Mexico.
 There, he drew a gun and shot Starr, killing her on the spot.

 Immediately afterward, Singh got into his van and fled, but not before some witnesses were able to get a partial view of his face and the color of his van.
 This information was later relayed to the authorities, but as they were unable to gather more evidence or identify the victim, the case quickly went cold and was left unsolved for decades.
 Starr remained unidentified until November 2009, when her DNA was submitted to CODIS and subsequently matched her profile on The Doe Network.